 The Applicant proposes to divert groundwater from a well that is approximately 1,200 feet south of Moose Creek, a tributary of the North Fork of the Flathead River.
-The well is 8,500 West of the North Fork of the Flathead River.
-The North Fork of the Flathead River is not identified by the DFWP as a chronically or periodically dewatered stream.
+The well is 10,100 West of the North Fork of the Flathead River is not identified by the DFWP as a chronically or periodically dewatered stream.
 Moose Creek did not have data available.